thephpleague/csv/docs/7.0/instantiation.md

 $writer = Writer::createFromString('john,doe,john.doe@example.com', "\r\n");
 ```

-<p class="message-warning">Starting with <code>version 7.0</code> directly using the default constructor is no longer possible.</p>
+<p class="message-warning">Starting with version <code>7.0</code> directly using the default constructor is no longer possible.</p>

 ## Switching from one class to the other

-At any given time you can switch or create a new `League\Csv\Writer` or a new `League\Csv\Reader` from the current object. to do so you can use the following methods.
+At any given time you can switch or create a new `League\Csv\Writer` or a new `League\Csv\Reader` from the current object.
+To do so, you can use the following methods.

 - the `newReader` to create a new `League\Csv\Reader` object;
 - the `newWriter` to create a new `League\Csv\Writer` object;